Comp1exBoyan/comp1exboyan.github.com/index.md

 ![image](https://user-images.githubusercontent.com/62533222/161517704-6288766b-ed65-4fdb-9912-819f6b90bb6a.png) ![image](https://user-images.githubusercontent.com/62533222/161517732-5126577a-082e-40ea-820c-2ee0b201ca41.png)

 In the following year, I was elected captain and led the team to compete with many other team in the 2017-2018 season.
-Finally, we also won the third national prize.
-In this year, I was mainly responsible for the mechanism and circuit design of the robot below, and the software system of the whole team was constructed by me.
-The hardware platform is the PCB circuit board I designed as shown in the right figure above, and the software is STM32 program written in C programming language.
+In this season, our team which consists of 15-20 key members made 7 robots and battled with other teams and finally won the third national prize again.
+As a engineer, I participate in the designing and machining 3 of these robots.
+The left figure is a typical example of our robots.
+I participated in designing the mechanical structure of its chassis and the hardware circuit.
+The right figure shown the stm32 PCB control board designed for this robot.

 ![image](https://user-images.githubusercontent.com/62533222/161518483-8d5153f5-0ab0-48b5-a92a-17541bcbbc07.png) ![image](https://user-images.githubusercontent.com/62533222/161518506-12bde359-0408-43bd-9eae-d13e57860cbc.png)

+During the two years as a Robomaster player, I learned and practiced mechanical design, hardware design, embedeed system developing and digital image processing etc.